 Agave vilmoriniana 'Variegata'

-Agave vilmoriniana 'Stained Glass' is a succulent perennial that forms a solitary rosette of green leaves with creamy-yellow striped margins.
-It grows up to 4 feet (1.2 m) in diameter and about as wide as it is in diameter.
+Agave vilmoriniana 'Stained Glass' is an attractive succulent that forms a solitary rosette of green leaves with creamy-yellow striped margins.
+The rosette grows up to 4 feet (1.2 m) in diameter and about as wide as it is in diameter.
 It has an open arrangement of leaves, making it look a bit like a striped spider or octopus.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).